 Scoop is a good dude.
 Both books are worth your money and time.

-—A guy named Lamar Clark puts out a sweet looking mini-zine, called Round 1, that I recommend you check out at Round1Mag.com.
+—A guy named Lamar Clark puts out a sweet looking mini-zine, called Round 1.
 He was at the press conference, and is a cool guy, so support him, please.

 —Pavlik’s manager Cameron Dunkin told TSS that after Hopkins, they’d be looking at the Calzaghe/Jones winner, maybe Arthur Abraham, or maybe Rubio, in a Ohio stadium, in the summer.